 In many cases, hackers gain access to your website by using backdoors.
 Backdoors create unauthorized entry points to your website.
 When using backdoors, hackers can access your website without requiring any login information and remain virtually undetected.

 - Themes: Most hackers prefer to put the backdoor in one of your inactive themes.
-By doing this, they will still have access to your website even if you keep WordPress regularly updated.
+By doing this, they will still have access to your website even if you keep it regularly updated.
 This is why it is crucial to delete all of your inactive themes.

 - Plugins: The plugins folder is another potential place for hiding the malicious code.
 There are several reasons for that.
 First of all, most people never think about checking the plugin files.
 They also prefer not to update the plugins as long as they are working.
-What’s more, there are some poorly coded plugins which could be exploited to gain unauthorized access to any WordPress site.
+What’s more, there are some poorly coded plugins which could be exploited to gain unauthorized access to any WP site.

 - The Uploads Folder: In a standard scenario, you will never think about checking the uploads folder.
 There is no reason to do that.
 That folder only contains the files you uploaded, right?
 Well, not that simple.
 Some hackers prefer this folder because they can easily hide the malicious file among hundreds or thousands of files spread in different folders.
 As the folder is writeable, it also serves their purpose.